scalatra/scalatra-book/src/_25_views.md

 in the project tree).

-Another default convention of Scalatra is the layout, which automatically looks for a `webapp/layout` template file to render before loading any other views.
-In the case of using `SSP`, your `webapp/layout/default.ssp` would look something like this:
+Another default convention of Scalatra is the layout, which automatically looks for a `webapp/layout/default.xx` template file to render before loading any other views (where `xx` is a Scalate template suffix type).
+If you're using `SSP`, your `webapp/layout/default.ssp` would look something like this:

 {pygmentize:: html}
 <%@ var yield: String %>